francotejada1936/Uribe-s-2023-replication/README.md

-# TP3 — Uribe's Neo-Fisherian New Keynesian Model
+## Uribe's Neo-Fisherian New Keynesian Model (MacroMetrics assignmet at Universidad de San Andrés)

 The project estimates Uribe's model and computes impulse responses, variance decompositions, and a smoothed inflation series following